The University of Chicago Comprehensive Cancer Center, Chicago

 The Mesothelioma Program

 The approach used to treat mesothelioma patients involves working as a collaborative team.
-The multi-disciplinary approach is preferred when dealing with a difficult and complicate cancer like mesothelioma.
+The multi-disciplinary approach is better when dealing with a difficult and complicated cancer like mesothelioma.
 Patients often need a variety of experts from diagnosis, to treatment, and supportive services, to get the best care.
 Because of the focus on mesothelioma and the list of experts working here, the Mesothelioma Program is among the largest such programs in the U.S. and is the largest program devoted entirely to mesothelioma in the Midwest.

 Treatment at the Mesothelioma Program at the University of Chicago is strongly focused on using a variety of treatments for a multimodal approach, and that includes using the newest treatment strategies that come directly from mesothelioma research.
-Patients here can expect to be offered a range of treatments, but an individualized approach.
-A patient may receive any combination of surgery, chemotherapy, radiation therapy, gene therapy, immunotherapy, targeted therapy, and any other treatments that may help slow the cancer or make the patient feel more comfortable.
+Patients here can expect to be offered a range of treatments, with an individualized approach.
+A patient may receive any combination of surgery, chemotherapy, radiation therapy, immunotherapy, gene therapy, targeted therapy, and any other treatments that may help slow the cancer or make the patient feel more comfortable.

-The Mesothelioma Program is led by Dr. Kindler and staffed by experts in this type of cancer and different areas of medicine: pathologists, radiation oncologists, radiologists, medical oncologists, and surgeons.
+The Mesothelioma Program is led by Dr. Kindler and staffed by experts in this type of cancer and different areas of medicine: pathologists, radiologists, medical oncologists, radiation oncologists, and surgeons.
 Dr. Kindler specializes in gastrointestinal oncology, but is also a leading expert in all types of mesothelioma, including peritoneal mesothelioma.
 Dr. Kindler’s interest in mesothelioma began early as she witnessed her father passing away from this terrible cancer.

 Research and Clinical Trials